 This is a technique that organizations often employ, especially if they’re heavy into succession planning.
 Of course, with this method, the organization does not need the services of a third-party recruiter.
 That’s because the talent is right there within the company.
 However, the talent still needs to be convinced to make a move, even though it’s with their current employer.

 We are currently in the midst of a “candidate’s” market.”
 That means candidates have the upper hand in the marketplace.
 That means the really good candidates are interviewing with more than one company, they’re often receiving multiple offers of employment, and they have plenty of options from which to choose.
 On the other hand, we have hiring managers and authorities who never seem to find the candidate they want.
 A recruiting network can provide a solution, since the recruiters within the network share candidates and job orders.

 Latest and greatest recruiter sourcing strategies

 Of course, as any recruiter knows, you sometimes have to get creative when attempting to source the right candidates.
 The Internet provides many opportunities for recruiters to be creative.
 The problem is that not many recruiters know that these creative sourcing methods exist.

-Each of these webinar videos provides tips and tricks for recruitment sourcing that you might not know about.
 When it comes to sourcing candidates—especially A-level, passive candidates that your clients want to hire—you need every weapon possible in your arsenal.
 You might just find a sourcing strategy example that will work perfectly for you.